 Still, it’s right about now that the script calls for the Americans to make a move.
 They might well start by conspiring with one or another military faction to stage a coup, probably to put this fellow Guaido in charge, perhaps under appropriate military supervision.
 The more disturbing prospect is a more robust intervention involving US armed forces, perhaps some mix of air, naval and special forces assets.
 Way off to the end of the horror show continuum is a full-scale invasion.

 Is any of this possible?
 The coup, sure, a genuine invasion, almost certainly not.
 I think.
 Despite his campaign rhetoric about bombing the shit out of people, seizing Iraqi and Syrian oil fields, and killing the families of ISIS members, and all his early bluster about the relative size of nuclear buttons, Trump actually seems to be quite averse to wars and military interventions abroad.
 He wants out of Syria, Iraq, and Afghanistan – which, in spirit if not dismal execution, puts him in line with many sober analysts on the left – and he’s so isolationist he also wants out of South Korea, Japan, and Europe.
-His disdain for NATO may be highly satisfactory to his buddy Vlad, but it’s also consistent with decades of rhetoric stretching back long before he ever seriously considered running for office, in which Trump has repeatedly carped about his nation being “ripped off” by freeloading foreigners who won’t pay for their own defence.
+His disdain for NATO may be highly satisfactory to his buddy Vlad, but it’s also consistent with decades of Trumpy rhetoric stretching back long before he ever seriously considered running for office, in which Donald has repeatedly carped about his nation being “ripped off” by freeloading foreigners who won’t pay for their own defence.
 His position on the traditional American alliance structure may brand him as a realpolitik naif and general A-hole, but it doesn’t smack of somebody eager to send the military off on a tour of the world’s hotspots willy-nilly, or even when it’s vital to US interests.

 The possible “derangement factor” this time is the “wag the dog” scenario, that is, the trick of engaging in a foreign military adventure to distract the public from domestic political problems.
 If Trump, mired in scandal and defeated on his existential wall crusade, was inclined to wag any pooches, now would be the time.
 He’d no doubt have John Bolton’s, and probably Mike Pompeo’s, enthusiastic support.
 Having absolutely no sense of geo-strategic realities, it might even seem to an embattled Donald like an easy win that could take some of the pressure off, a handy way to divert the news cycle away from indictments, resigning cabinet members, unbuilt walls, and Mueller.
 Send in the Marines and change all the headlines!